MooreGuy/pantryApp/README.md

 pantryApp
 =========

 Want to keep track of your noms?
-Yes?
-Well then move along.
+Who wouldn't?